sukesh-ak/EventPipe-Diagnostics/README.md

 #### What does Collect command option do?
-Collect option runs a trace on a selected .NET process which supports EventPipe.
+Collect option runs a trace on a selected .NET process which supports EventPipe for a specific duration.

 ```
 DotNetEventPipe collect -?